darius/ichbins/Documentation.md

 Like Scheme's, `peek-char` acts like `read-char` but without consuming the next character.
 (Or like `getchar()` plus `ungetc()` in C.)

-XXX eof-object is different in boot-terp

 # The bootstrap interpreter

 To start the cycle of life there was an interpreter in C, in `boot-terp/`.
-It's unmaintained now; I might someday go back to make sure it can still build the compiler (and to fix the segfaults I'm guilty of; I suppose that must come down to undefined behavior which used to work in the gcc of the time).
+It's unmaintained now; I might someday go back to make sure it can still build the compiler.
+(XXX There's at least one update
+needed: end-of-file is signaled differently in boot-terp than in the compiler's language.)

 In `boot-terp/t` is a sequence of unit tests for the interpreter, which might be of use to clarify the above language spec.
 It can be